Pay Transparency Laws in 2026: What HR Managers Need to Know

 Colorado

-By following these regulations, Colorado employers foster a transparent and fair workplace, ensuring employees understand potential earnings and advancement opportunities, such as Colorado’s equal pay.
+By following these regulations, Colorado employers foster a transparent and fair workplace, confirming employees understand potential earnings and advancement opportunities, such as Colorado’s equal pay.

 Connecticut